GonzaVissDev/CommandPattern/README.md

-# CommandPattern + Input Controler
+# Command-Pattern + Input Controler
   How to implement "Command pattern" with the new input system